-REPORT OF THE DIRECTORS for the Year Ended 31 October 2019
+REPORT OF THE DIRECTORS for the Year Ended 31 October 2020

-The directors present their report with the financial statements of the company for the year ended 31 October 2019.
+The directors present their report with the financial statements of the company for the year ended 31 October 2020.
+Certain requirements of the Directors report are, as permitted, included in the Strategic report.